MiguelHigueraDev/dorg/README.md

 `dorg [directory] [extra arguments]`

+Files will be moved and sorted from the specified directory to the current working directory.

 ## Arguments

 - `-r` Recursive: Will also organize folders inside the specified folder recursively.
 If not, it will only move files in the specified folder.